-New Year’s Eve is a holiday I am never prepared for, so I like the idea of making New Year’s Eve Crackers–they are quick and easy to make at the last minute with items I most likely have on hand.
+New Year’s Eve is a holiday I am never prepared for, so I like the idea of making homemade New Year’s Eve Crackers — they are quick and easy to make at the last minute with items I most likely have on hand.

 New Yea’s Eve crackers (just like Christmas crackers) are decorated tubes filled with toys, trinkets, candy, confetti, and many times, tissue paper crowns.
 They can be put on dinner plates or a table setting at a meal, or handed out at a party.
 The recipient can either pull on both ends of the cracker, or one person can pull one side and another person pull the other.
 Either way, when opened, confetti and other items come spilling out.
 Commercial crackers often come with a chemically impregnated card strip inside (similar to what you find in a cap gun) that creates an impressive “POP” once the ends are pulled and the cracker breaks, but it’s tough to recreate that effect at home.

 I made these crackers using pages from a vintage school book: